-The following Directors of Handford Homes Ltd are members of Ipswich Borough Council: Cllr Jane Riley (ceased 15 May 2024), Cllr L Trenchard (ceased 15 May 2024), Cllr D Ellesmere (appointed 8 July 2024) and Cllr Colin Kreidewolf.
+The following Directors of Handford Homes Ltd are members of Ipswich Borough Council: Cllr Jane Riley (resigned 15/5/24), Cllr Colin Kreidewolf and Cllr David Ellesmere (from 8/7/24).
 The Chief Executive, Director (Operations & Place) are also Directors.

-As at 31 March 2024, all the allotted called up ordinary share capital of the Company was owned by the Council.
+As at 31 March 2025, all the allotted called up ordinary share capital of the Company was owned by the Council.
 The Council therefore has a controlling influence.